 Meet the Team

 Claire Perks completed her PhD from the University of Bristol in 1995, in which she studied ‘The Role of the IGF axis in the Ovary’ in relation to fertility.
 She then continued these studies as a Postdoctoral Research Scientist at The Royal Veterinary College, University of London before joining the University of Bristol as a Research Associate.
-Claire is currently an Associate Professor in Tumour Cell Biology and leads the Cancer Endocrinology group based at Southmead Hospital.
+Claire is currently a Professor in Tumour Cell Biology and leads the Cancer Endocrinology group based at Southmead Hospital.

 Rachel Barker completed her PhD at the University of Bristol in 2010, in which she studied the role of the plasminogen system in Alzheimer’s disease.
 She continued to work at Bristol as a post-doctoral research assistant in dementia research until 2013.
 Following a career break, Rachel returned to the University of Bristol in 2018 and began her research into prostate cancer.
 Rachel is currently a Prostate Cancer UK Research Fellow and is investigating the crosstalk between Alzheimer’s disease and prostate cancer.